This check engine light page is meant to be a helpful resource for car problems related to this troublesome light.

 You can scroll to the bottom for code specific articles, or read your way down there and learn more about the subject.
 First a brief rundown of why a warning lamp is required and how it's turned on by the on-board computer.

-It is directly related to the clean air act and reducing pollution in our world.
-The lamp comes on to notify the driver that they might be polluting the atmosphere and damaging the environment.
+The light will either say check engine or on some models service engine soon.
+It's a federally mandated emission system malfunction warning device.
+It's directly related to the clean air act and reducing pollution in our world.
+It comes on to notify drivers that they might be polluting the atmosphere.

 States like California take the clean air act real serious.
 Vehicles registered there must pass a smog test.
 This samples the exhaust stream and tests the check engine light verifying no present or pending set codes.
 Other states like Florida have no testing.

 What makes the warning light come on in the first place?
 As a certified auto mechanic with a state emission testing endorsement this is a question I hear often.

 Unfortunately, the light can pop on for thousands of reasons.
 To sum it up for you, the vehicle's computer is monitoring engine data across hundreds of different channels and sensors, both input and output.